bakdata/ci-templates/helm-release/README.md

 target-branch: "main"
 ```

-2. Add an empty branch `gh-pages` for the index.yaml to be hostet publically:
+2. Add an empty branch `gh-pages` for the index.yaml to be hosted publically:
 ```
 git checkout --orphan gh-pages git rm --cached .